Walla Walla County is named for the Walla Walla Native American Tribe who resided in the area.

 Description: The building faces northwest and is a two story gray Indiana limestone structure.
-The building is located on landscaped grounds.
+The building is located on landscaped grounds in the center of Walla Walla.
 The northwest front has a large portico with two columns rising to the top of the second story and with a large header above which rises above the roof line.
 A balustrade runs along the roof line.
 On the south side is the red colored brick County Jail built in 1906.
 In 1982, a new jail was constructed behind the courthouse.
 On the north side is the Hall of Records built in 1891.

 Note: The previous courthouse was built in 1881 and was demolished when the present courthouse was constructed.